UN Security Council heads to retreat at odds over Syria

 UNITED NATIONS (AP) — The U.N.
 Security Council is heading to a remote Swedish estate this weekend for its annual retreat with the secretary-general after one of its most contentious weeks in years that saw ambassadors accusing each other of lying about a suspected chemical attack in Syria.

-Sweden is serving a two-year term on the council and is hosting the retreat.
-Its deputy U.N. ambassador told reporters Wednesday that the meeting comes “at a critical time for the United Nations” and “a very difficult moment for the life of the Security Council.”
+Sweden’s deputy U.N. ambassador, Carl Skau, whose country is serving a two-year term on the council and is hosting the retreat, told reporters Wednesday that the meeting is taking place “at a critical time for the United Nations but also at a very difficult moment for the life of the Security Council.”

-Carl Skau expresses hope the meeting will enable the 15 council ambassadors to put aside their differences.
+The U.N.’s most powerful body has been paralyzed in dealing with the seven-year Syrian conflict, and the six council meetings since the suspected poison gas attack in the Damascus suburb of Douma on April 7 have again put an almost daily spotlight on its deep divisions.

-It is being held at the newly renovated private estate of former Secretary-General Dag Hammarskjold, a Swede killed in a mysterious 1961 plane crash.
+The United States, France and Britain blamed Syrian President Bashar Assad for the attack that reportedly killed at least 40 people, and they conducted airstrikes Friday on Syrian chemical sites.
+Russia and close ally Syria vehemently deny any involvement, while Russia accuses the Western allies of trying to tarnish its global image.

 Most Read Nation & World Stories